nabuhant/CustomerSegmentation/README.md

 3. Check the status before merging into main, if required use pull request and then merge.Following command is required before merging to avoid conflict.
    - git status
    - git pull origin <br>

-#### Description of the communication protocols
-- As a team of four, each member collaborated and contributed equally towards the project.
-- Have used Google meet and Zoom calls apart from the office hours and class hours provided by the boot camp.
-- Have used the team's Slack channel for communication outside if meetings

-#### Individual Branches Creation
-- All the members have created a separate branch to work upon and have successfully merged into the main branch.

 ### Project Pipeline
 To carry out the project the steps outlined below will be followed.
 The steps are further explained in the following sections.